Azure/aca-dotnet-workshop/docs/aca/07-aca-cron-bindings/index.md

 !!! info "Module Duration"
     60 minutes

+??? tip "Curious about Azure Container Apps jobs?"

+    There is a new kid on the block.
+[Azure Container Apps jobs](https://learn.microsoft.com/en-us/azure/container-apps/jobs){target=_blank} became generally available in late August 2023.
+This workshop is not yet updated to account for this new type of container app.
+Stay tuned for updates!

 In the preceding module, we discussed how Dapr bindings can simplify the integration process with external systems by facilitating the handling of events and the invocation of external resources.
 In this module we will focus on a special type of Dapr input binding named [Cron Binding](https://docs.dapr.io/reference/components-reference/supported-bindings/cron/){target=_blank}.